 Elder law is an area of legal practice that deals with matters that affect the aging population.
 The goal of elder law planning is to prepare the elderly person for financial freedom and autonomy through planning of finances and long-term care options.

+Van is a member of the National Academy of Elder Law Attorneys.
 We handle a range of legal matters affecting an older or disabled person, including issues related to health care, long term care planning, guardianship, retirement, Medicare, Medicaid, and other long-term planning needs.

 Special Needs Trusts